 Dong Nai (Vietnamese: Đồng Nai) is the gateway and bridge connecting the Central Highlands with the Mekong Delta and Cambodia.
 This province is located in the key economic region of the South, bordering Lam Dong to the east, Tay Ninh to the west, Ho Chi Minh to the south, and Cambodia to the north and northwest.

-In 2025, Binh Phuoc was merged into Dong Nai, increasing the total area of the province to 12,737.17 km².
-In terms of tradition, history and culture, Dong Nai is one of the oldest prvinces in the South, with a history of more than 325 years of formation and development, closely associated with the process of exploring and shaping the Southern land.
+In 2025, Binh Phuoc was merged into Dong Nai, increasing the province’s total area to 12,737.17 km².
+In terms of tradition, history, and culture, Dong Nai is one of the oldest provinces in the South, with a history spanning more than 325 years of formation and development, closely linked to the exploration and shaping of the Southern land.

 What is the best time to explore Dong Nai?

-The province lies in the monsoon tropical zone and be influenced of the Pacific Ocean tropical atmosphere between April and October.
-The climate is divided into two distinct seasons: the rainy season lasts from March or April to November and the dry season from December to March or April of the following year.
-So if you want to do trekking or camping, dry season would be the best time for you.
+The province lies in the monsoon tropical zone and is influenced by the Pacific Ocean’s tropical atmosphere from April to October.
+The climate is divided into two distinct seasons: the rainy season lasts from March or April to November, and the dry season from December to March or April of the following year.
+So if you want to do trekking or camping, the dry season would be the best time for you.

 Accommodation

-Hotels in Bien Hoa city such as The Mira Central Park, Aurora Hotel Plaza, Masion Park Hotel are highly rated establishments.
+Hotels in Bien Hoa city, such as The Mira Central Park, Aurora Hotel Plaza, and Maison Park Hotel, are highly rated establishments.
 Room rates range from 1,500,000 VND per night.
-Some motels or 1-2 star hotels in Long Khanh ward cost from 150,000 to 500,000 VND per night.
-If you want to immerse yourself in nature, you can find accommodation services near Cat Tien or Bu Gia Map National Park such as Orchard Home Resort and Nam Cat Tien homestay.
+Some motels and 1-2-star hotels in Long Khanh Ward cost from 150,000 to 500,000 VND per night.
+If you want to immerse yourself in nature, you can find accommodation services near Cat Tien or Bu Gia Map National Park, such as Orchard Home Resort and Nam Cat Tien homestay.

 homestay in Nam Cat Tien

-These areas also allows you to camp overnight in the Park, from 100,000 VND per person (you must prepare your own tent).
+These areas also allow you to camp overnight in the Park, for 100,000 VND per person (you must prepare your own tent).

 Tourist attractions in Dong Nai

-Dong Nai has long been known by the travel-addicted community as a tourist destination that converges all the elements of the Southern region, including many clean ecological areas, delicious fruit gardens, waterfalls, national parks and picturesque mountains…all promise to be a great tourist destination for everyone.
+The travel-addicted community has long known Dong Nai as a destination offering all the elements of the Southern region, including clean ecological areas, fruit gardens, waterfalls, national parks, and picturesque mountains.
+All promise to be a great tourist destination for everyone.

 Nature & wildlife areas